-*Newer clubs are asked to locate an anniversary date on a Friday.
+*Newer clubs are required to locate an anniversary date on a Friday.
 If an established MC is having Meet-N-Greet on that Friday, the newest club may have their anniversary party on the same day as those Meet-N-Greet but may NOT have it on the same day as the senior club's anniversary.
 (Atlanta area only)

 *ONLY Anniversary dates will be placed on The GAC calendar.
 Anniversary dates are added to the calendar upon written request, ONLY!
 Verbal requests are not accepted.
 All requests for calendar entries must be emailed to email@example.com.
 PLEASE DO NOT text anniversary date requests.
 The GAC calendar will supersede any other Georgia M/C community calendar so that confusion would be eliminated.

-*Anniversary and Coming-Out party rules are by area, not by the entire state of Georgia; however, we are all family and should respect each others anniversary dates as we would want someone to respect our own.
+*Anniversary and Coming-Out party rules are by area, not by the entire state of Georgia; however, we are all family and should respect each other’s anniversary dates as we would want someone to respect our own.

 Process for New Clubs (Areas that are OPEN):